bhattgauravNIT/DSA/Data Structures/Heap/Notes/Notes.md

                maintain a min variable equal to current argument index.
                Check for its leftChild .
-               If left child exists and leftChild is smaller than the currentValue index value make min as leftchild index.
+               If left child exists and leftChild is smaller than the currentValue index value make min as left child index.

                If right child exists and rightChild is smaller than the current min index value make mun as rightChild index.

                If (min !== index){
-                swap the currentIndex value with minIndex value recursively call for minheapify on min index.
+                swap the currentIndex value with minIndex value recursively call for min heapfiy on min index.
                }

 **5. Decrease Key in a min heap**:
-            Intution: For a given minHeap we need to decrease the key for a given input index.
+            Intuition: For a given minHeap we need to decrease the key for a given input index.
             Ex:                   1
                             9          3
-            Decrese index 1 to 0.
+            Decrease index 1 to 0.

             its a binary min heap every root should be smaller than its subtree.
             So if we are decreasing the key value it means that for sure it will again be smaller only